 As an Oregon municipal entity, the District is required to prepare a budget in conformance with ORS 294.305 to 294.520, Oregon Budget Law.
 This law prescribes requirements for composition of the budget committee, public notice, budget content, approval processes and approval timelines.
 At the conclusion of the budget year, the District is required to have its accounts and fiscal affairs audited (see Financial Reports within the Business Services web page) for compliance with Oregon Budget Law, as well as federal regulatory and other requirements.
 Budgets are legally required for all funds except agency funds.

 By nature, budgets represent estimates of future resources and uses for a future period.
 Many circumstances affect the budget as planned both positively and negatively.
 As such the budget must be monitored throughout the year with spending plans adjusted as needed.

-Click on a link below to review the budget calendar or report listed:
+Click on a link below to review the budget report listed: